thoughtbot/maybe_haskell/book/functor/choices.md

 The first option is a non-starter.
 As you saw, it is possible to throw runtime exceptions in Haskell via the `error` function, but you should avoid this at all costs.
-We're trying to avoid runtime exceptions, not add them.
+We're trying to remove runtime exceptions, not add them.

 The second option is only possible in certain scenarios.
 You need to have some way to handle an incoming `Nothing`.
 That may mean skipping certain aspects of